Procedural Whodunnits #1, Motives and Means

 Or, Agatha Christie was actually pretty formulaic too when you think about it.

-There’s a strong argument from Jimmy Maher that the whodunnit lends itself uniquely well to game design, in that no other literary genre sees itself so explicitly “as a form of game between reader writer”.
+There’s a strong argument from Jimmy Maher that the whodunnit lends itself uniquely well to game design, in that no other literary genre sees itself so explicitly “as a form of game between reader and writer”.
 There’s an equally strong argument that trying to procedurally generate whodunnits is a doomed and deeply stupid venture.
-For a design problem with such a rich history of misfires and mistakes, from Sheldon Klein’s mystery generator (1973) to Murder of the Zinderneuf (Free Fall Associates, 1983), you’ve got to ask - why do this?
+For a design problem with such a rich history of misfires and mistakes, from Sheldon Klein’s mystery generator (1973) to Murder of the Zinderneuf, you’ve got to ask - why do this?

 I am a sucker for murder mysteries.
 Five Little Pigs unfailing makes me misty-eyed, Knives Out is a yearly rewatch, and I ardently believe Return of the Obra Dinn is one of the best things to ever happen to the genre.
 Between that and the Golden Idol series, the design space for deductive games has undoubtedly opened up in recent years, but I find both lack the simple human drama of gathering a bunch of characters in a room and letting them talk.
 I wanted to make a more dialogue-driven puzzle centred around that moment of the whodunnit… and not just because it’s easier to write a bunch of text than it is other assets.

 1Well, at least until perceptual collapse sets in.
-I highly recommend this short paper by Max Kreminski on the phenomenon, where they describe the experience of building a mental model of the generator from its output.
-I’ll be the first to admit that any generator will only ever produce sp much variety - but I’ll keep using the phrase “infinitely replayable” all the same.
+I highly recommend Generator's Haunted by Max Kreminski for an explaination of the phenomenon, where they describe the experience of building a mental model of the generator from its output.
+I'll be the first to admit that any generator will only ever produce so much variety... but that won't keep me from using the phrase "infinitely replayable" all the same.

 Representation